TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 Other than the usual possible brief downtimes for service upgrades, this migration procedure does not make Manta unavailable at any point.

+The following instructions use **bold** to indicate the explicit steps that must be run.

 ## Step 1: Manta deployment zone